drug-design/course/docs/chapters/adme-properties.md

 ##### Topical Use

-Introducing an ester moiety creates a close analog  of the active drug that enables fast, one-step deactivation by esterases.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/topical-use-3f7704b0'><i class='fa fa-play' aria-hidden='true'></i></button>Introducing an ester moiety creates a close analog  of the active drug that enables fast, one-step deactivation by esterases.
 In topical applications, soft drugs should act locally, and be rapidly deactivated and eliminated upon entering the blood stream.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[moiety]: Fragments, functional groups or portions of chemical compounds.